logic-teaching/logic-teaching.github.io/metalogic-first-order-languages.md

 first-order language as the set of these.
 We will see some examples shortly.

-Notational remarks*.
+## Notational remarks {#para:first:notation:variables}

-[\[para:first:notation:variables\]]{#para:first:notation:variables
-label="para:first:notation:variables"} Before turning to examples, we make some brief notational remarks:
+Before turning to examples, we make some brief notational remarks:

 First, a synonym for "predicate symbol" is "**relation symbol**".
 A synonym for "one-place" is "**unary**", a synonym for "two-place" is